Radio Republik Indonesia: Radio

+On shortwave and online, Voice of Indonesia broadcasts as an overseas broadcaster, airing general information, music and entertainment.

+Stations in major cities

 Other local stations

 RRI Pro 1, RRI Pro 2, and RRI Pro 4 operates 19 hours every day, starting 5am to 12am local time.
 Availability of Pro 1, Pro 2, Pro 3, and Pro 4 as of November 2021 is displayed on the table below.

 An RRI local station for Dili was operating from 1976 to 1999.
-East Timor national broadcaster RTTL currently takes place.
+East Timor national government broadcaster RTTL currently takes place.

 Television

+Aside of radio, RRI also operates a number of "television stations" with the concept of visual radio.
+Examples are RRI NET, a television channel broadcasts on satellite and online, and, formerly, a visual radio version of the Voice of Indonesia broadcasts online.
+It is similar to what was done by ABS-CBN Corporation's DZMM TeleRadyo in the Philippines.

-RRI has its own visual radio channel, RRI NET, that broadcasts certain live national radio programming via television.
+RRI NET broadcasts certain live national radio programming via television.
 RRI NET can be accessed via streaming service as well as free-to-air satellite television across the country.
+Its slogan is "Tonton yang Anda Dengar" (Watch what you listen).

 RRI NET is known to have been first broadcasting since December 2015.
 However, the channel was only officially launched on 12 September 2018 in commemoration of RRI's 73rd anniversary.

-The current slogan of RRI NET is "Tonton apa yang anda dengar" (Watch what you listen).

 Online

-RRI maintain a news portal on its official website (rri.co.id), as well as indie music portal BeYoung.id.
-The network also maintain RRIplay Go mobile app, offering RRI services in one app such as live streaming of all networks and local stations, news portal, RRI 30" citizen journalism and BeYoung.
+RRI maintain a news portal on its official website (rri.co.id), and was also operated indie music portal BeYoung.id.
+The network also maintain RRI Digital (formerly RRI Play and RRI PlayGo) mobile app, offering RRI services in one app such as live streaming of all networks and local stations, news portal, and many more.
+Previously, the mobile app offering RRI 30" citizen journalism and BeYoung.